 Eldercare Solutions specialises in advising on care home funding for self-funders and we believe that such an important decision should only be made once you are in possession of all the facts.
 This is especially important if you are making decisions under a Power of Attorney as it is your duty to act in the other person’s best interests.

-Please read on for further information on care home funding and paying for home care services or visit the Care Fees Advice Journey page to see how our experienced advisers go about finding the correct care solution for your individual needs.
+Read on for further information on care home funding and paying for home care services or visit the Care Fees Advice Journey page to show how our experienced advisers find the right care solution for your needs.

 If you are eligible for funding support, your local council could pay some or most of the fees.
 The council will carry out a care needs assessment.
 If this concludes you need care in a care home, they will carry out a financial assessment to work out whether you qualify for help with the cost.
 This will look at your income and capital.